Juan Gómez-Jurado: Writings

+The second novel in his Antonia Scott series, Black Wolf, was released in the United States in March 2024.
+It was reviewed positively, being recommended in the "whodunit" category of the March 2024 issue of BookPage magazine.
+Staff writer Bruce Tierney wrote, "The Antonia Scott series is hands-down the best suspense trilogy to come along since Larsson's Millennium Trilogy.
+Nothing else even comes close.
+The third one needs to arrive soon- make it so".

 Controversies

 Gómez-Jurado's novel God's Spy generated controversy in Spain, as the book's antagonist, Viktor Karoski, is a serial killer and pedophile priest.
-The book contains a detailed portrait of Saint Matthew's Institute, a carbon copy of an American institution (based in Maryland) dedicated to the rehabilitation of sex-offender priests.
+The book contains a detailed portrait of Saint Luke’s Institute, a carbon copy of an American institution (based in Maryland) dedicated to the rehabilitation of sex-offender priests.
 This led some Catholic organizations in Spain and Poland to protest against the novel.
 Nevertheless, critics from both countries gave the book mostly positive reviews.
 American reviews were also positive; Booklist, for example, praised it as a "first-rate thriller".

 Personal life and philanthropy

 Juan Gómez-Jurado is divorced and has two children.
 He lives in Madrid, Spain.
 After his ex-wife was diagnosed with cancer, Gómez-Jurado became an activist dedicated to fighting colon cancer.
 He is also an ambassador of Save The Children.
 He led campaigns as "1 libro 1 euro", a website where internet users can download books in exchange for a voluntary donation to Save the Children.